 So, is the oil able to help fight against cancer?
-A recent study Ingredient in Olive Oil Looks Promising in the Fight Against Cancer by scientists at Rutgers University và Hunter College (NYC), which was published on Molecular & Cellular Oncology has proven this ability with a compound in olive oil – Oleocanthal.
+A recent study Ingredient in Olive Oil Looks Promising in the Fight Against Cancer by scientists at Rutgers University và Hunter College (NYC), which was published in Molecular & Cellular Oncology has proven this ability with a compound in olive oil – Oleocanthal.

 Oleocanthal – a compound in Extra Virgin Olive Oil that kills cancer cells

-The scientists have discovered that a compound in Extra Virgin Olive Oils can kill human cancer cells without harming healthy cells.
+Scientists have discovered that a compound in Extra Virgin Olive Oils can kill human cancer cells without harming healthy cells.